 1. Isagogics. - General and special introduction to the books of the Old and New Testaments, with constant reference to the development of modern criticism.
 Intensive study of the contents of the Biblical books, to insure proper acquaintance with the trend of divine revelation.
-Three lectures per week.
+Three lectures per week on the Old Testament, four on the New.

-In 1942-1943: Seniors: O. T. Poets and Prophets (Peters).
+Seniors: O. T. Poets and Prophets (Peters).

 Middlers: O. T. Historical Books (Reim).

 Juniors: New Testament (Meyer).